EnchantedMoth/Code-Quiz/README.md

 ![My project showing the quiz and high score functionality](./Assets/Timed-Code-Quiz.gif)

 This is a link to my quiz so you can try it for yourself: [My quiz](https://enchantedmoth.github.io/Code-Quiz/)

+Note: I did recieve help from Jose Lopez (a tutor) on writing a loop that dynamically adds elements to the page.
+I also recieved help from a [friend](https://github.com/QwiZix) on moving my questions and answers from one list to another as well as fixing bugs throughout my code.